FIRE-Phoebe/Election_Audit/README.md

 # Election Audit Analysis

 ## Overview of Election Audit
-Election Audit analysis project is focus on using Python and Visual Studio Code to process the Colorado Board of Elections dataset and implement data audit.
+Election Audit project is focus on using Python and Visual Studio Code to process the Colorado Board of Elections dataset and implement data audit.
 In the election audit, we perform data analysis and submit the election results to the election commission.
 Besides, we deliever additional audited information as requested:

 - The voter turnout for each county
 - The percentage of votes from each county out of the total count